 - Another example would be when a freelance social media marketer is supposed to collect sales tax from all her clients on every invoice she raises.
 If the sales tax money is sitting in her account, it is counted as a liability, as it must be paid off to the state before the end of the month.

 - Let us take another example of a business that pays its wages weekly to its employees.
 Suppose the company owes $1000 for its wages to be paid off within the next three days.
-The wages owed to the employees are referred to as a liability.
+The wages owed to the employees are referred to as a liability in accounting

 Different types of Liabilities in accounting